kodegrenade/kodegrenade/README.md

 Yes, you're right I'm just another random Software Engineer on github.
 A summary of what I do is "I code, eat, sleep (sometimes) and write domestic gossip for local consumption."

-I like building and testing amazing tech products. 🧑‍💻
+I love building and testing amazing tech products. 🧑‍💻

 I'm currently making my contributions in the following ways:
 - Improving Pig farming in Nigeria through [Porkfund](https://porkfund.com) 🐖💰